stonemjs/docs/src/docs/architecture/middleware.md

 Middleware in Stone.js gives you the power to **actively shape the flow of your system**, from the moment an intention is created to the point a response is returned.

-In this document, we focused on **initialization middleware**, the most common type used to handle per-intention logic like authentication, validation, and context enrichment.
+In this document, we focused on **initialization middleware**, the most common type used to handle per-event logic like authentication, validation, and context enrichment.
 But the same principles apply across all dimensions.

 **Key takeaways:**
 - Middleware always receives a `context`, a `next()` function, and must return a value